atch2203/blog/src/content/blog/ledsticks.md

 <div align="center" style="color:#888888"><em>What happens when you do a mini-gen with no infill</em></div>

 ## The end...?
+I was able to print the attachments out of clear TPU using the all campus makerspace's printers, and they worked like a charm.
 ![altText](@assets/images/ledsticks/comparison.jpg)
 ![altText](@assets/images/ledsticks/comparisondark.jpg)
 <div align="center" style="color:#888888"><em>Not too bad!</em></div>